fermo-metabolomics/fermo_docs/docs/home/gui.start.md

 *(optional)*

 *FERMO* accepts result files coming from the [MS2Query](https://github.com/iomega/ms2query) annotation program.
-While previous versions of *FERMO* employed an inbuilt version of MS2Query, this has been discontinued due to integration issues.
-Therefore, MS2Query needs to be run separately by the user.

 See [**here**](./input_output.md#ms2query-results-file) for more information on the required MS2Query results file format.